 WP Rocket is by far the single most popular and useful premium plugin for page-load optimization.
-With over 100,000 websites using it on a daily basis.
-WP Rocket comes with a beginner-friendly user interface and although it is predominantly used for caching.
-This plugin also offers a number of smaller features for performance-optimization.
+With over 100,000 websites using it daily.
+WP Rocket is one of the best tools and comes with a beginner-friendly user interface and although it is predominantly used for caching.
+This plugin also offers several smaller features for performance-optimization.

 8. WP Smush

 One of the main ways of reducing loading times and improving your page rank is to compress all the images.
-This award-winning compression plugin is one of the top best plugins recommended for new WordPress websites and it does exactly that.
+This award-winning compression plugin is one of the top best plugins recommended for new WordPress websites, and it does precisely that.

 WP Smush compresses images without sacrificing the quality and integrity of your images.
 It can compress all the common formats such as JPEG, GIF, and PNG eliminates unused colors from your images.
 Removes metadata and work on up to 50 images at a time.